Vital Records Online

 Order with confidence

-Learn how to order Minnesota Death Certificates from the Minnesota Department of Health Office of Vital Records (MDH-OVR).
-The current processing time is 4 to 5 weeks, depending on the method of request.
+Learn how to order Minnesota Death Certificate from the Minnesota Department of Health Office of Vital Records (MDH-OVR).
+The current processing time is 7 to 6 weeks, depending on the method of request.
 Rush processing and expedited shipping are available for an additional fee.
 The state fee is $13.00 per initial copy, with each additional copy costing $6.00.
 Authorized individuals can order certified copies, while noncertified death records are public and available to anyone who meets the requirements.

-How to Order State of Minnesota Death Certificates
+How to Order State of Minnesota Death Certificate

-You can now order Minnesota death certificates through VRO’s online filing service.
-VRO offers a secure and straightforward way to order death certificates.
+You can now order Minnesota death certificate through VRO’s online filing service.
+VRO offers a secure and straightforward way to order death certificate.
 We handle the entire application process, including access to online notary services, to ensure accuracy and ease.
 Your application is securely delivered to the Minnesota Department of Health (MDH) for processing, allowing them to issue and mail your death certificate to you.

 You can place the order yourself by mail through the Minnesota DH-OVR or in person through the local county vital records office by following the specific steps and meeting certain requirements.
 All Minnesota death records are public, noncertified (informational only) death records.
 A notary is required as part of the application process.
 Confirm and review the costs, eligibility, requirements, and processing times before ordering to ensure a smooth application process.